ShenSat18/100-days-of-code/log_round_2.md

 **Learnings:**
-- Looking at the elements that make up a Google homepage, I was able to change the background image image by adding this "style" to the body part of the HTML code:
-<body style="background: rgb(0, 255, 255); background-image: url(https://assets.pokemon.com/assets//cms2/img/video-games/_tiles/pgl/johto-x-alola/pgl-johto-x-alola-strategy-169-en.jpg);" ETC
+- Looking at the elements that make up a Google homepage, I was able to change the background image image by adding this "style" to the body part of the HTML code: style="background: rgb(0, 255, 255); background-image: url(https://assets.pokemon.com/assets//cms2/img/video-games/_tiles/pgl/johto-x-alola/pgl-johto-x-alola-strategy-169-en.jpg);" ETC

 **Tomorrow:**
 - see if I can make a [content script](https://developer.chrome.com/extensions/content_scripts#pi) that changes background image